-Diversity and inclusion: The reality gap 2017 Global Human Capital Trends
+Diversity and inclusion: The reality gap has been added to your bookmarks.

 Diversity and inclusion at the workplace are now CEO-level issues, but they continue to be frustrating and challenging for many companies.
 Why the gap?